ajkendal/TankRampage/README.md

 Project was developed by Amanda J. Kendal-Brown & Abdulhai Almontashri

 See TankRampageDocumentation.pdf for more info

-You can previous the game at [a link](https://ajkendal.github.io/src/BuildFiles/TankRampage.html)
+You can previous the game at [Amanda Kendal-Brown|Tank Rampage](https://ajkendal.github.io/src/BuildFiles/TankRampage.html)